-"Proper Processing of Wild Fish & Game" - this free 20-page booklet from Penn State University Cooperative Extension covers the importance of temperature control, methods of processing (aging, cutting/processing, curing, smoking, canning, jerky, and the importance of cooking with a meat thermometer), nutritional information, and 5 pages of recipes.
+"Proper Processing of Wild Fish & Game" - This free booklet from Penn State University Cooperative Extension covers the importance of temperature control, methods of processing (aging, cutting/processing, curing, smoking, canning, jerky, and the importance of cooking with a meat thermometer), nutritional information, and 5 pages of recipes.

 North Dakota State University Extension - Find many free publications to download on how to handle game meats and fish, plus drying, freezing and canning wild meats.